Sports Betting Explained

 What Types of Bets Are There?

-Now that we’ve explained favorites and underdogs, it’s time to give you the lowdown on the different types of bets.
-You see, the sports betting industry these days has a line on much more than just winner picks.
-You can wager in innovative markets that have been invented recently and fan-favorites that have brought many bettors joy over the years.
+Now that we’ve explained favourites and underdogs, it’s time to give you the lowdown on the different types of bets.
+The sports betting industry has a line on more than just winner picks.
+You can wager in innovative markets invented recently and fan-favourites that have brought many bettors joy over the years.

-Aside from 1×2 wagering, our sports betting tutorial will explain all the other basic markets you should know about.
+Aside from 1×2 wagering, our sports betting tutorial will explain all the other essential markets you should know about.

-Moneyline is a special type of odds that’s been widely accepted as a bet too.
-American odds show the favorite and underdog with a minus (-) and plus (+) sign, respectively.
+Moneyline is a type of odds that is widely accepted as a bet.
+American odds show the favourite and underdog with a minus (-) and plus (+) sign, respectively.
 These show the money you need to risk or the potential $100 win.
 Let’s put that into perspective with an NBA bet:

 - Lakers: -500

 In this case, the Lakers are an obvious favourite.
 You need to bet $500 to win $100 in return if you wager on the Lakers, who have a much higher winning probability in this moneyline.
 On the other hand, punters will need to risk $100 to win $700 by betting on the Pistons potentially.

 Points spreads are special bets that allow you to wager on the margin of victory.
 Unlike moneyline, this bet doesn’t pick a winner.
 Instead, you’re betting on a favourite winning by a certain margin or the underdog to win by surprise or not lose by a set number of points.

 This bet is highly popular in the USA, especially in NBA, NFL, and NHL matches.